algolia/react-instantsearch/docgen/src/guide/Migration_guide_v5.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/instantsearch.css@7.0.0/themes/algolia-min.css">
 ```

+The `reset` theme is ship with the `algolia` one, so no need to import it when you are using the `algolia` theme.

 You can also use `npm` to install it, please refer to the [Styling Widgets guide](guide/Styling_widgets.html#via-npm-webpack) for more informations.

 The CSS naming convention used for widgets has been changed in favour of the [SUIT CSS](https://suitcss.github.io/) methodology.